Inha-united-soccer/INHA_GUI/readme.md

 ![FastAPI](https://img.shields.io/badge/FastAPI-0.95%2B-009688?logo=fastapi&logoColor=white)
 ![TypeScript](https://img.shields.io/badge/TypeScript-5.0-3178C6?logo=typescript&logoColor=white)

+**Bridging the gap between complex robotic logic and intuitive control, we are architecting a truly scalable ecosystem to empower the RoboCup community and humanoid robot research.**

-**A powerful and intuitive command interface designed for humanoid robot systems** This platform provides real-time status monitoring, dynamic strategy deployment, seamless GameController integration, and live 2D field visualization.
+This platform serves as a powerful and intuitive command interface, providing real-time status monitoring, dynamic strategy deployment, and live 2D field visualization.
+Stay tuned as we continue to push the limits of how we interact with and control humanoid systems in competitive environments.

 ---